PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 Keep in mind that a single commit should make as few changes as possible, and should keep the changes on the same topic.
 It is completely fine to commit a single line.

-I recommend using `git commit` without the `-m` option, this will open your default editor and allow you to write a formatted message.
+You can use `git commit` without the `-m` option, this will open your default editor and allow you to write a formatted message.

 By default, `vi` will be your default editor, if you want to change it, you can use `git config` and change the value of `core.editor` to your preferred editor.

-_You can change your default editor for every program by setting the environment variable EDITOR_
+> :bulb: You can change your default editor for every program by setting the environment variable `EDITOR`

 If you wish to include the modifications you have made to all the files already tracked by git but do not wish to add untracked files you can simply use the `-a` option.
-Think about signing off your commits when you contribute to public repos with `-s`.
+Think about [signing off](https://developercertificate.org/) your commits when you contribute to public repos with `-s`.

-#### :pushpin: Tasks:
+### :pushpin: Task:

-Simply commit this file, and try to find a [good commit message](https://cbea.ms/git-commit/) that you will want to read, an easy way to do that is following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).
+- Simply commit this file, and try to find a [good commit message](https://cbea.ms/git-commit/) that you will want to read, an easy way to do that is following [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Check the commits

-you can now easily check the commits that have been made using `git log`
+You can now easily check the commits that have been made using `git log`

 ### Apply your changes to the remote

 In order to apply your changes to the remote, you can simply use `git push`.

-You probably have heard of force push, you shouldn't use it most of the time, the only reason to use it would be to push changes you applied to your branch by rebasing your branch on top of main, because it will apply the changes from main before the changes made on your branch, hence rewriting the history.
+You probably have heard of force push, you shouldn't use it most of the time, the only reason to use it would be to push changes you applied to your branch by rebasing your branch on top of `main`, because it will apply the changes from `main` before the changes made on your branch, hence rewriting the history.

-#### :pushpin: Tasks:
+### :pushpin: Task:

-Go ahead and push your commit.
+- Go ahead and push your commit.

 ### Apply changes on the remote to your copy of the repository